Financial Aid for Law Students

 There are various types of financial aid available to Law students who need financial assistance.

 As stipulated by the CPF Board, you can use your own, your spouse's or your parents' CPF savings to pay for your tuition fees.
-The use of a sibling's CPF savings is only considered on a case-by-case basis
+The use of a sibling's CPF savings is only considered on a case-by-case basis.

 Repayment

 Repayment will start one year after graduation or on leaving the programme, whichever is earlier.
 The student has to repay the full amount of CPF savings withdrawn and the interest from the time the savings are withdrawn in cash.
 The interest, which is based on the prevailing CPF interest rate, will be credited into the CPF account of the member whose savings had been used.
-The repayment can be made in one lump sum or by monthly installments over a maximum period of 12 years.
+The repayment can be made in one lump sum or by monthly instalments over a maximum period of 12 years.
 For outstanding amounts of up to S$10,000, the minimum repayment per month is S$100.

 Guarantor